 Arequipa and Colca Canyon

-Mountain-backed, colonial architecture decked Arequipa is a beautiful city to spend some days in.
-From its candy-colour pop streets, you’ll find a panorama of peaks, including the dominant Misti volcano.
+Mountain-backed, colonial architecture-decked Arequipa is a beautiful city to spend some days in.
+From its candy-coloured streets, you’ll find a panorama of peaks, including the dominant Misti volcano.
 Take the daily free walking tour for a historical introduction to some local neighbourhoods and hidden viewpoints.
 A full day alone can be granted to the Santa Catalina Convent (Monasterio D Santa Catalina), dubbed “a city within a city.”

 Where to Stay in Arequipa